10 Days in the Upper Room

 Learn more here.

 The word novena comes from the Latin word novem, which means nine.
-Novenas consist of 9 days of consecutive prayer for a specific intention or request.
+Novenas consist of nine days of consecutive prayer for a specific intention or request.

 Many of us are used to praying novenas, but did you know that the original novena, the one that started them all, was prayed by Jesus’ apostles and His mother, Mary, along with other women in the Upper Room?
 (Acts 1:13-14).
 They were obeying Jesus’ command, which He gave right before He ascended into heaven, to “wait for the promise of the Father,” and that in a few days they would be “baptized with the Holy Spirit” (Acts 1:4-5).